Dosage Form: capsule

 Zidovudine is a synthetic nucleoside analogue.
 Intracellularly, Zidovudine is phosphorylated to its active 5'-triphosphate metabolite, Zidovudine triphosphate (ZDV-TP).
 The principal mode of action of ZDV-TP is inhibition of reverse transcriptase (RT) via DNA chain termination after incorporation of the nucleotide analogue.
 ZDV-TP is a weak inhibitor of the cellular DNA polymerases α and γ and has been reported to be incorporated into the DNA of cells in culture.

-The antiviral activity of Zidovudine against HIV-1 was assessed in a number of cell lines (including monocytes and fresh human peripheral blood lymphocytes).
-The EC50 and EC90 values for Zidovudine were 0.01 to 0.49 µM (1 µM = 0.27 mcg per mL) and 0.1 to 9 µM, respectively.
-HIV-1 from therapy-naive subjects with no mutations associated with resistance gave median EC50 values of 0.011 µM (range: 0.005 to 0.11 µM) from Virco (n = 92 baseline samples from COL40263) and 0.0017 µM (0.006 to 0.034 µM) from Monogram Biosciences (n = 135 baseline samples from ESS30009).
-The EC50 values of Zidovudine against different HIV-1 clades (A to G) ranged from 0.00018 to 0.02 µM, and against HIV-2 isolates from 0.00049 to 0.004 µM.
-In cell culture drug combination studies, Zidovudine demonstrates synergistic activity with the nucleoside reverse transcriptase inhibitors abacavir, didanosine, and lamivudine; the non-nucleoside reverse transcriptase inhibitors delavirdine and nevirapine; and the protease inhibitors indinavir, nelfinavir, ritonavir, and saquinavir; and additive activity with interferon alfa.
+The antiviral activity of Zidovudine against HIV-1 was assessed in a number of cell lines including monocytes and fresh human peripheral blood lymphocytes.
+The EC50 and EC90 values for Zidovudine were 0.01 to 0.49 microM (1 microM = 0.27 mcg per mL) and 0.1 to 9 microM, respectively.
+HIV-1 from therapy-naive subjects with no amino acid substitutions associated with resistance gave median EC50 values of 0.011 microM (range: 0.005 to 0.110 microM) from Virco (n = 92 baseline samples) and 0.0017 microM (range: 0.006 to 0.0340 microM) from Monogram Biosciences (n = 135 baseline samples).
+The EC50 values of Zidovudine against different HIV-1 clades (A-G) ranged from 0.00018 to 0.02 microM, and against HIV-2 isolates from 0.00049 to 0.004 microM.
+Zidovudine was not antagonistic to tested anti-HIV agents with the exception of stavudine where an antagonistic relationship with Zidovudine has been demonstrated in cell culture.
 Ribavirin has been found to inhibit the phosphorylation of Zidovudine in cell culture.

-Genotypic analyses of the isolates selected in cell culture and recovered from Zidovudine-treated subjects showed mutations in the HIV-1 RT gene resulting in 6 amino acid substitutions (M41L, D67N, K70R, L210W, T215Y or F, and K219Q) that confer Zidovudine resistance.
-In general, higher levels of resistance were associated with greater number of amino acid substitutions.
+HIV-1 isolates with reduced susceptibility to Zidovudine have been selected in cell culture and were also recovered from subjects treated with Zidovudine.
+Genotypic analyses of the isolates selected in cell culture and recovered from Zidovudine-treated subjects showed thymidine analog mutation (TAMs) substitutions in the HIV-1 RT (M41L, D67N, K70R, L210W, T215Y or F, and K219E/R/H/Q/N/Q) that confer Zidovudine resistance.
+In general, higher levels of resistance were associated with greater number of substitutions.
 In some subjects harboring Zidovudine-resistant virus at baseline, phenotypic sensitivity to Zidovudine was restored by 12 weeks of treatment with lamivudine and Zidovudine.
-Combination therapy with lamivudine plus Zidovudine delayed the emergence of substitutions conferring resistance to Zidovudine.

 Carcinogenesis, Mutagenesis, Impairment of Fertility